pacqu/tutr/README.md

 - geolocation + google maps api to figure out user location, location relative to other users

 ##what extras we want to do:
-- set up chat || some means of remote communication
+- set up chat ||blog set up that's constantly updated via Ajax call

 ##who's making it all work:
 | role | name | username |